|

 Added

 Denial of Traffic School: On Jul.
-1, 2011 a law went into effect making "Second Offender" 12-hour traffic school unavailable for offenses occurring that date or later.
-Even when "2TS" was freely available, One local judge almost never granted permission to
+1, 2011 a new law went into effect making "Second Offender" 12-hour traffic school unavailable for offenses occurring that date or later.
+Even when "2TS" was freely available, one local judge almost never granted permission to

 attend it.
 And